Michigan Labor Laws Guide

 If an employee is discharged or voluntarily leaves employment, their employer needs to pay their final paycheck by the next regularly scheduled payday.

-Additionally, if the amount of due wages cannot be determined until the end of the contract — the employer must pay out as near of an estimate as possible.
+Additionally, if the amount of due wages can’t be determined until the end of the contract, the employer must pay out as near to an estimate as possible.

 Michigan Mini-COBRA laws

-Either the federal COBRA (Consolidated Omnibus Budget Reconciliation Act) or the Michigan Mini-COBRA allow the continuation of health insurance for up to 36 months, usually at 102% of the original cost.
+The federal COBRA (Consolidated Omnibus Budget Reconciliation Act) allows the continuation of health insurance for up to 36 months, usually at 102% of the original cost.

 Occupational safety in Michigan

-This state agency can conduct workplace inspections to ensure all of its requirements are being upheld.
+This state agency can conduct workplace inspections to ensure that all its requirements are being met.

 Miscellaneous Michigan labor laws

-Last but not least, we can review some miscellaneous Michigan labor laws that do not strictly fit into the previously mentioned categories.
-These include the following:
+Lastly, we’ll review some miscellaneous Michigan labor laws that don’t strictly fall into the previously mentioned categories, including:

 Whistleblower protection laws